hmorchid/ada-project-analytixxperts2023/index.md

 layout: page
 title: Diversity in Cinema
 subtitle: The Influence of Diverse Casting on a Film's Performance
-cover-img: /assets/img/front_image.jpg
+cover-img: /assets/img/red-movie-theater-seats-with-curtains-background_1017-38388.jpg
-thumbnail-img: /assets/img/front_image.jpg
+thumbnail-img: /assets/img/red-movie-theater-seats-with-curtains-background_1017-38388.jpg
-share-img: /assets/img/front_image.jpg
+share-img: /assets/img/red-movie-theater-seats-with-curtains-background_1017-38388.jpg
 use-site-title: true
 ---

 The topic of diversity is gaining increasing attention nowadays.
-Many studies, like [this McKinsey & Company report](https://www.mckinsey.com/capabilities/people-and-organizational-performance/our-insights/why-diversity-matters), affirms that diversity is not just a buzzword but a pivotal aspect of business success.
+Many studies, like [this McKinsey & Company report](https://www.mckinsey.com/capabilities/people-and-organizational-performance/our-insights/why-diversity-matters), affirm that diversity is not just a buzzword but a pivotal aspect of business success.
 We would like to assess whether this phenomenon is also applicable to the movie industry.
 Consider the groundbreaking success of movies like Black Panther and Barbie.
 These films not only shattered box office records but also marked a significant cultural moment by celebrating diversity in ethnicity and gender, respectively.
-Their success prompts a deeper reflexion: Is there a tangible link between a film's performance, i.e its box office earnings and public ratings, and its cast's diversity ?
+Their success prompts a deeper reflection: Is there a tangible link between a film's performance, i.e its box office earnings and public ratings, and its cast's diversity ?

 ## Introduction
-Join us on this cinematic journey as we unravel the data story behind diversity in films.
+Join us on this journey as we unravel the data story behind the impact diversity in films' success.
 We will dissect this relationship by analyzing a variety of films across genres, from blockbuster hits to indie gems, our research will shed light on whether films with diverse casts resonate more profoundly with audiences and critics alike.

 By navigating in the data we will uncover the patterns, understand the impacts, and discover whether the movies we love are a reflection of the diverse world we live in.
 Are diverse casts just a trend, or are they a key ingredient to a film's success ?
 Let the data respond !